The Legend of Zelda: A Link Between Worlds: Release

 In April 2013, during a Nintendo Direct presentation, a new The Legend of Zelda game was announced for the 3DS with a late 2013 release date.
 It was described by Nintendo as a successor to A Link to the Past, set within the same world but featuring new mechanics, new dungeons, and an original story.
 Shortly after the presentation, Nintendo released a gameplay video on the Nintendo eShop.
 Later in June, at the E3 expo, the English title was revealed as The Legend of Zelda: A Link Between Worlds.
 In Japan, it was titled The Legend of Zelda: Triforce of the Gods 2.
 At the Seattle showing of The Legend of Zelda: Symphony of the Goddesses Second Quest concert tour the same year, A Link Between Worlds was playable along with The Legend of Zelda: The Wind Waker HD.

 A Link Between Worlds was released in Europe and North America on November 22, 2013, in Australia the following day, and later in Japan on December 26.
-The European version of contained a reversible cover sleeve; the inside cover featuring multicoloured art and the outside cover featuring the golden-hued version.
+The European version of the game contained a reversible cover sleeve; the inside cover featuring multicoloured art and the outside cover featuring the golden-hued version.
 Nintendo released a bundle including a copy of the game and a themed Nintendo 3DS XL with the Triforce logo.
 In 2015, A Link Between Worlds was rereleased under the Nintendo Selects label in Europe, along with five other Nintendo 3DS games.
 Earlier that year, Nintendo released the original soundtrack for A Link Between Worlds on CD in Europe via Club Nintendo.
 Music from the soundtrack was included in the concert tour The Legend of Zelda: Symphony of the Goddesses Master Quest.